 In September 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for Profit Entities for Contributed Nonfinancial Assets ("ASU 2020-07"), to increase transparency and comparability among organizations by requiring contributed nonfinancial assets to be presented as a separate line item in the Statements of Activities and Changes in Net Assets, and additional disclosures.
-The adoption of ASU 2020-07 is effective for the Organization beginning January 1, 2022.
-Management is currently evaluating the impact of the provisions of ASU 2020-07 on the financial statements.
+The Organization adopted the ASU effective January 1, 2022.
+The adoption of ASU No. 2020-07 had no effect on previously stated net assets balances.